AstroGD/discord-accept-rules-bot/README.md

 ## Usage

 To start the Bot you need [NodeJS](https://nodejs.org/en/download/current/) installed on your Device.
-Then open a command prompt in the folder, you've installed the Mainframe to and type `npm start`.
+Then open a command prompt in the folder, you've installed the Mainframe to and type `npm install`.
+This will install all required dependencies that are needed to run the bot.
+This may take a while depending on the speed of your server's internet connection and performance.

-The Bot should now start.
+After the installation is finished type `npm start` in the same location; the Bot should now start.
 After finishing the initialization you can type `help` and press enter to get a list of available commands.

+#### Note: you don't need to install the dependencies every time you want to run the bot.
+This step is only required once before your first use.

 ### verifyMessageFields